Brigadier General Charles E. McGee scholarship

-The Colonel Charles E. McGee Scholarship is an annual scholarship granted by funds endowed to Columbia College to help a qualified veteran student achieve their education goal.
+The Colonel Charles E. McGee Scholarship is an annual scholarship granted by funds endowed to Columbia College to help a qualified veteran student achieve their educational goal.
 This scholarship was established in 2010 to honor Col. Charles McGee ’78 USAF (retired) who was a Tuskegee Airman, one of a select group of black World War II fighter pilots who shattered stereotypes.
 In his extraordinarily long career, he also commanded a fighter squadron in the Philippines, a reconnaissance squadron at now-defunct Richards-Gebaur Air Force Base just south of Kansas City, and holds the Air Force fighter combat record of 409 missions and 1151 combat hours.

 The Col. Charles McGee Scholarship recognizes the efforts of a veteran student who embodies the spirit and courage of Col. McGee as he/she served our country and is now pursuing a college education.

 Any undergraduate or graduate Columbia College student classified as a veteran (no longer serving and honorably discharged) who is degree-seeking with a minimum of 2.5 GPA attending a Columbia College campus and/or dependent of a veteran.

 Applications must be completed by the student.